1. Home

 Important notes

-While the code sale process is straightforward, keeping a few best practices in mind will make selling codes with WooCommerce far easier to manage.
+While the code sale process is straightforward, keeping a few best practices in mind will make selling codes with WooCommerce far easier to manage:

 1. If you map a code batch to a product, make those codes only available for purchasers of the product.
 It’s not a good idea to also distribute codes that you plan to sell; in other words, if you’re selling codes, don’t also retrieve them from the View Codes page and then share them with other users.

 3. You must set up a way for users to redeem the codes that you sell.
 Make sure you set up a registration form or redemption form, as appropriate, and that buyers of your codes are given instructions so they know how to redeem them.
-If you’re using Uncanny Automator, maybe set up a recipe so that when Codes products are purchased, the user who buys them receives an extra email with instructions for redemption that they can communicate to the people who receive their codes.

 Leave a Reply